tomhallmain/simple_image_compare/README.md

 To bypass the move marks window, use the Ctrl+R or Ctrl+E shortcuts to immediately run the previous and penultimate actions respectively on the current selection.
 You can also use the number keys or Ctrl+T as hotkeys for persistent marks actions.

 Ctrl+Z will undo the previous file marks move or copy action.
 If an earlier action needs to be reversed or modified, open the marks history window to verify the action in the history list and reverse it via the UI.

+## File Actions Window Behavior

+The file actions window displays a certain number of completed actions, as defined in the config JSON.
+Similar to the move marks window, typing will add to a text filter that filters the actions by the target directory basenames.

+On this window the previous file action images can be viewed and reversed or modified if desired.

 ## Limitations